 Our service fee revenue primarily relates to our distribution services and order management/customer care services.
-Distribution services relate primarily to inventory management, product receiving, warehousing and fulfillment (i.e., picking, packing and shipping).
+Distribution services relate primarily to inventory management, product receiving, warehousing and fulfillment (i.e., picking, packing and shipping product on our clients' behalf).
 Order management/customer care services relate primarily to taking customer orders for our clients' products via various channels such as telephone call-center, electronic or facsimile.
 These services also entail addressing customer questions related to orders, as well as cross-selling/up-selling activities.

 Our cost of service fee revenue represents the cost to provide the services described above, primarily compensation and related expenses and other fixed and variable expenses directly related to providing the services.
 These include certain occupancy and information technology costs and depreciation and amortization expenses.
 Certain of these costs are allocated from general and administrative expenses.
-For these allocations, we estimate the amount of direct expenses based on a client-specific number of transactions processed.
+For these allocations, we estimate the amount of direct expenses based on client-specific information, such as the number of transactions processed.
 We believe our allocation methodology is reasonable, however a change in assumptions would result in a different gross profit in our statement of operations, yet no change to the resulting net income or loss.